ikkez/F3-Sugar/Cortex/readme.md

 * to get the id of any record use `$user->_id;`

 * To find any record by its **id** use the field `_id` in your filter array, like `array('_id = ?', 123)`.

+* If you need to use a primary key in SQL which is different from `id` (for any legacy reason), you can use the `$primary` class property to set it to something else.
+You should use the new custom pkey in your queries now.
+Doing so will limit your app to SQL engines.

+* primary fields should not be included in the `$fieldConf` array.
+They could interfere with the [setup](#setup) routine.

 ## Filter Query Syntax